Aloysius Schwartz: South Korea

 On December 8, 1957, Schwartz arrived in Busan, South Korea.
 As a consequence of the Korean War, there were many widows, orphans, beggars, and street children.
 Almost one-half of the adult population were not employed productively, so they resorted to selling rags and waste paper, begging, and stealing.
 Schwartz put in long hours providing ministry and learning Korean in a cold setting with meager food.

 Two months after arriving in Busan, Schwartz collapsed while celebrating mass.
 Diagnosed with hepatitis, he soon realized that he not could receive the medical care he needed in South Korea and needed to return home.
 Having no money for transportation, he successfully convinced the captain of an American ship to give him free passage.
 While recovering in the United States, he started giving presentations about the conditions in South Korea to parishes, asking for donations.
 He also started direct mail campaigns through Korean Relief, Inc, a non-profit he co-founded.

 In December 1961, Schwartz returned to South Korea, where he was assigned as pastor of St. Joseph, a poor parish in Songdo.
 Giving up his rectory for the Benedictine sisters in his parish, he built a small shack for his own residence.
-To provide teachers and health care workers for the poor, Schwartz founded the religious congregation of the Sisters of Mary in 1964 in Seoul.
+To provide teachers and health care workers for the poor, Schwartz founded the religious congregation of the Sisters of Mary on August 15, 1964 in Busan.
 That same year, he and the sisters opened what he called boystowns and girlstowns, orphanages and schools for homeless children.
 They also built hospitals and sanatoriums for very needy patients and hostels for homeless and disabled older men, mentally disabled children, and unwed mothers.
 On May 10, 1981, Schwartz started the Brothers of Christ. a religious institute for men, in South Korea.